Professor Adam Brown (about me)

 For Latter-day Saints, these decisions are further complicated by a moral imperative.
 Though Latter-day Saint scripture proclaims that "the earth is full, and there is enough and to spare," this declaration is accompanied by a stern warning: God makes everyone individually "accountable as a steward over earthly blessings" in their management of God's "handiwork," and the greedy will "lift up his eyes in hell" (see DC 104:13-18).

 In the first half of the course, we will discuss the general philosophies and political dynamics surrounding land and wilderness, as well as concepts relevant to environmental politics more generally.
-In the second half of the course, we will consider several illustrative policy disputes: Hard rock mining, dam construction and removal, endangered species rehabilitation, and protection of national parks and wilderness areas.
+In the second half of the course, we will consider several illustrative policy disputes: Hard rock mining, dam construction and removal, endangered species recovery, and protection of national parks and wilderness areas.
 We will observe environmental conditions firsthand with several local field trips.
 The course culminates in an overnight trip to the Moab area that includes Arches National Park and other sites managed by various state and federal agencies.

 My purpose is not to prod you toward agreeing with my stance on the difficult issues we will discuss.
 Rather, it is to train you in the history and nuance of these issues so that you can engage them fairly and productively, whatever your leanings.
 This course tends to draw people with strong views on both sides, making respectful dialog critical.